sicsr-aakash/1190_ExpenseTracker/README.md

 About (Short Description / Summary):

-Expense tracker is an Android app that helps the user to create wallets and add expenses to these wallets.
+Expense Tracker is an Android app that helps the user to create wallets and add expenses to these wallets.
 The user can track his/her daily expenses and categorize them according to the wallets created.